-Students are permitted to enroll in ENGL 0101 English Composition 1 on two occasions only, excluding course drops and withdrawals.
-Those who fail the course the first time it is taken are given the opportunity to repeat it one additional time.
-If unsuccessful in passing the course on the second try, students will be dismissed without appeal.
-A student dismissed for failing ENGL 0101 twice may request for reinstatement to the University no sooner than five academic terms later.
+If unsuccessful in passing course level 8 on the second try, students will be dismissed without appeal.
+A student dismissed for failing an English course may request for reinstatement to the University no sooner than five academic terms later.

 Arabic Language Proficiency